Skip to main content

 Become a beacon of hope for a more civil, wise society.

-Speak to the positive when others generalize, demonize, or polarize.
 Encourage healing over dividing.
 Remind others how negativity and fear play into manipulators’ hands.
 Defend differing points of view.
 Ask others to refrain from harsh judgments of those with whom they disagree.
 Those who disagree are not evil or stupid; they are only trying to find their way through a confusing, rapidly changing time.
 Speak to the innate good in most people.
 Describe heroes as the wisest among us instead of the nastiest advocates.
 The unwise browbeat to dominate.
 The wise respectfully disagree and communicate to achieve understanding.

 Move beyond fear.